junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "*Something* is in my apartment!"
 He can't stop himself from snapping at the person on the other side of the line, someone from the housing management.

-"Mr. Smith, there is nothing in your apartment, we had undergone multiple rounds of thorough inspection, both before you moved in and upon request.
+"Mr. Smith, there is nothing in your apartment.
+We had undergone multiple rounds of thorough inspection, both before you moved in and upon request.
 The latest one was only two days ago," the operator answers, tone monotonic, not too different from a robot.

 "I'm telling you, I can feel it!
-And apparently, with all those Death Notebook memo, I'm given an early warning notice, and I'm not gonna ignore it!"
+And apparently, with all those Death Notebook memos, I'm given an early warning notice, and I'm not gonna ignore it!"
 Dean rubs his eyes, feeling his temples throbbing.
 The lack of sleep is tearing him apart atom by atom.

-"You will still have to pay all the rent for the rest of the year as well as the deposit money, if you end up deciding to move out early.
-It is written under section twenty six of the rent release, stating the situation where early termination is unavoidable."
+"You will still have to pay all the rent for the rest of the year, as well as the deposit money, if you end up deciding to move out early.
+It is written under section twenty-six of the rent release, stating the situation where early termination is unavoidable."
 The robot tone tells him flatly.
 Too smooth.

 Damn it.
 Yeah, he knows the clause.
 He frowned at it before signing, but it's kind of standard protocol.

 "I could have been dead!
 Or will be, probably!
 The threat message is pretty straightforward!" he tries again.

-"The terms for death of tenant is covered in section thirty three.
+"The term for the death of the tenant is covered in section thirty-three.
 In that unfortunate case, you or your representative will only need to give two months' written notice and continue the payment until then."

 Dean snaps the phone shut, cursing.